Team Invitations

 }

-To accept this invitation, the prospective member appends an AcceptInvite
+To accept this invitation, the prospective member appends an AcceptInvite block signed by the nonce_private_key.

 Note: The

-only to the invitee.
+nonce_public_keyis posted in the sigchain by an admin, giving everyone the ability to verify that theAcceptInviteblock is signed by a validnonce_private_key.
+At the same time, the admin sends thenonce_private_keyonly to the invitee.
 This means that the untrusted sigchain server does not learn this secret key.

 Compressing the Indirect Invitation into a secret link

-over a secure channel is not enough.
+Sending a nonce_private_key over a secure channel is not enough.
 The admin must also send the following information for a prospective member to securely join their team.

 struct IndirectInvitationSecret {